inconsistent-dg/AC-Modding/switch-guide.md

   <img src="./assets/images/misc/stratosphere.png"/>
 </p>

+---

 ## Yellow Screen

 Yellow screen errors are most likely the result of your mesosphere being outdated.
 Completely reinstalling atmosphere should fix the issue.

 Make sure that the Atmosphere version you've downloaded is the latest.
-Now backup the atmosphere/contents folder on your SD card somewhere, like your PC.
+Now backup the `atmosphere/contents` folder on your SD card somewhere, like your PC.
 Delete the entire atmosphere folder on your SD card, then drag the latest onto your SD card.
-Transfer the atmosphere/contents back, and it should be fixed.
+Transfer the `atmosphere/contents` back, and it should be fixed.

+---

+## 2001-0123 Error Code

+The 2001-0123 error code is caused by a partial update being applied to Atmosphere, instead of a full one.
+This means that NCAs from the latest update are installed but BOOT0 still contains an earlier version.
+Completely reinstalling atmosphere should fix the issue.

+Make sure that the Atmosphere version you've downloaded is the latest.
+Now backup the `atmosphere/contents` folder on your SD card somewhere, like your PC.
+Delete the entire atmosphere folder on your SD card, then drag the latest onto your SD card.
+Transfer the `atmosphere/contents` back, and it should be fixed.